RE in Northern Ireland

 Religious Education in Northern Ireland

 Compulsory schooling takes place from age 4 to 16, though many young people stay on at school until they are 18.
 About 90% of the children in the province continue to attend schools which serve their perceived religious/cultural community – most children at primary and secondary stages attend Catholic Maintained schools or (State) Controlled schools; at secondary level more than 30% of children are selected on academic grounds to attend Grammar Schools and these too are largely religiously separate.
-While virtually all schools are fully state funded, Catholic schools continue to enjoy the right to teach the Catholic faith and there is a commitment to “faith formation”, whereby pupils in Catholic primary schools will be prepared for the sacraments of reconciliation (first confession), first communion and confirmation.
-Controlled schools, which mainly serve the Protestant community, are officially non-denominational and must not promote the teachings of any specific Christian tradition.
+While virtually all schools are fully state funded, Catholic schools continue to enjoy the right to teach the Catholic faith confessionally, and there is a commitment to “faith formation” whereby pupils in Catholic primary schools are prepared for the sacraments of reconciliation (first confession), first communion and confirmation.
+Controlled schools, which mainly serve the culturally Protestant community, are officially non-denominational and must not promote the teachings of any specific Christian tradition, though many controlled schools would claim a generally Christian ethos.
 With only a few exceptions (most notably in some of the selective Grammar schools) there is little population overlap or cross-over between these school systems and thus many people describe schooling in Northern Ireland as “separate” or even “segregated”.
-Since 1981 an additional system of Integrated (shared) schools has been developing with the intention of serving the different communities on a ratio of 40:40:20 (Catholics:Protestants:Others).
-At the time of writing (February 2021) there are 65 integrated schools serving just over 7% of the school-going population – approximately 24,000 pupils.
+Since 1981 an additional system of Integrated (shared/mixed) schools has been developing with the hope of serving the different communities on an aspirational ratio of 40:40:20 (Catholics:Protestants:Others).
+At the time of writing (Summer 2024) there are 73 integrated schools serving about 8% of the school-going population – just over 27,000 pupils.

 The Core Syllabus for RE